cryxli/sr201/README.md

 * perl-config-script - A PERL script to manipulate the board's configuration by Christian DEGUEST.

 Many thanks to anyone who contributed to this knowledge base!

+## Own Scripts

+If you want to quickly setup your SR-201 without even starting a script or anything else, just check the protocol [[https://github.com/cryxli/sr201/wiki/Config-commands]] and e.g. send a command via netcat:

+    printf "#11111;" | nc [yourip] 5111

+Note: It is crucial to use printf here, as newlines are seen as errors.
+It drove me crazy to find out about this one.